 - Search your stateroom and belongings without prior notice.

 - Refuse liability for emotional distress or mental suffering under any circumstances other than those you can prove in court as resulting from personal injury or imminent risk of injury.

-- Limit that your ability to litigate an issue to a single designated Federal court—Miami for Carnival, for example, or Seattle for Seabourn—or even a foreign country
+- Limit your ability to litigate an issue to a single designated federal court or even a foreign country.

 - Prohibit you from entering a class-action lawsuit.

-- Value your personal property at no higher than $50 per traveler of $100 per stateroom unless you buy supplemental insurance.
+- Value your personal property at no higher than $50 per traveler or $100 per stateroom unless you buy supplemental insurance.

 - Prevent you from drinking locally bought liquor while on board.